ainefairbrother/ensemblQueryR/README.md

 # ensemblQueryR

 The goal of ensemblQueryR is to seemlessly integrate querying of Ensembl databases into your R workflow.
 It does this by formatting and submitting user queries to the Ensembl API.
-In its current iteration, the package contains functions for the three Ensembl LD 'endpoints': 1. query LD in a window around one SNP, 2. query LD for a pair of query SNPs and 3. query LD for SNPs at a specified genomic locus.
+In its current iteration, the package contains functions for the three Ensembl Linkage Disequilibrium (LD) 'endpoints': 1.
+Query LD in a window around one SNP, 2.
+Query LD for a pair of query SNPs and 3.
+Query LD for SNPs at a specified genomic locus.

 ## Installation